coingraham/lena/README.md

 ![lena template image](https://github.com/coingraham/lena/blob/master/cloudformationtemplate/templateimage.PNG "LENA template image")

 ## What it creates
-The CFT will create a lambda with a lambda assumer role and the following policies attached:
+The CFT will create a python based lambda with a lambda assumer role and the following policies attached:
 ```json
     "Policies": [
         {